spongebob888/shadowquic/PROTOCOL.typ

 |   Variable    |      2       |
 +---------------+--------------+
 ```
 UDP Associate command is carried by bistream called *control stream*.
-For each datagram received from local socket or remote socket a control header
+For each datagram received from local socket or remote socket a control header consists of `SOCKSADDR` and `CONTEXT ID` is sent.
+If `CONTEXT ID` has been sent in the past which indicates the destination address has been cached, then this header could been skipped.

 *control stream* doesn't send payload.
 The payload is carried by unistream or datagram extension chosen by user.
 Control stream *MUST* remain alive during udp association task.

 UDP Associate command associates a remote socket to local socket.
 For each
-destination from a local socket the datagram will be asigned a `CONTEXT ID` which is in *one-one
+destination from a local socket the datagram will be asigned a `CONTEXT ID` which is in *one-to-one
 corespondance* to 4 tuple (local udp ip:port, destination udp ip:port).

-Each datagram will be prepended with a 2 bytes context ID.
+Each datagram payload will be prepended with a 2 bytes context ID.

 For each datagram from local socket or remote socket the `SOCKSADDR` and
-`CONTEXT ID` will be sent in the control stream.
+`CONTEXT ID` pair will be sent in the control stream.
+And `SOCKSADDR` and
+`CONTEXT ID` pair will be sent *at least once* for each new `CONTEXT ID`.

 === Associate Over Stream
 ```plain